LeonKohli/snapsource/README.md

 - 🛡️ Robust error handling for various edge cases.
 - 🧠 Smart binary file detection to exclude non-text content.
 - 📏 Configurable file size limit to prevent oversized outputs.
+- 🔧 Option to include or exclude project tree structure in the output.

 ## 🔧 How to Use

 1. Select one or multiple files or folders in the VS Code Explorer.
 2. Right-click and select "Copy to Clipboard (SnapSource)" from the context menu.
-3. The file/folder content(s) and project tree will be copied to your clipboard, excluding dot files, binary files, and respecting ignore patterns and size limits.
+3. The file/folder content(s) and project tree (if enabled) will be copied to your clipboard, excluding dot files, binary files, and respecting ignore patterns and size limits.
 4. Paste the content into your preferred LLM interface.

 ## ⚙️ Extension Settings